-Flipper itself only provides the architectural platform.
-What makes it useful are the plugins built on top of it: Logs, Layout Inspector and Network Inspector are all plugins.
-Plugins can be built very specific to your business logic and the use-cases you have in your app.
-Flipper is shipped with a couple of built-in all-purpose plugins, but you're encouraged to build your own.
+Plugins can be tailored to your business logic and the use-cases you have in your app.
+Flipper is shipped with a couple of built-in all-purpose plugins, but you're encouraged to build your own (see below).
 Each plugin needs to be enabled individually.

 Build your own plugin